Honda Accord Tops Most Stolen List

 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one insurance provider and cannot guarantee quotes from any single provider.
 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
 Our goal is to be an objective, third-party resource for everything life insurance related.
 We update our site regularly, and all content is reviewed by life insurance experts.

 The National Insurance Crime Bureau released its “Hot Wheels” report this week, which details the “hottest cars” as reported by law enforcement each year.

 By hot, we don’t mean a dented Corvette driven by Lance Burton.
 We’re talking stolen baby!

-So without further ado, the most stolen vehicles in the nation during 2010 were:
+So without further ado, here is the list of the most stolen vehicles in the nation during 2010: